American Discovery Capital is an integrated, independent merchant banking firm based in Los Angeles, CA.

-Todd has over 25 years of experience as an investment banker, private equity investor, and as a senior operating executive.
-He has advised companies on numerous corporate finance transactions, including equity, debt, and M&A, and has broad experience across clean technology, tech-enabled business services, telecom, media & entertainment, healthcare, consumer, and industrials throughout North America, Europe, Asia, and Africa.
+Todd has over 25 years of experience as investment banker, private equity investor, and senior operating executive.
+He has advised numerous companies on corporate finance transactions, including M&A, equity, and debt, and has broad experience across industry sector throughout North America, Europe, Asia, and Africa.

-Prior to ADC, Todd was CFO and VP, Strategy and Finance at Materia, Inc., an advanced materials and catalyst company in Pasadena, CA serving the energy, chemical processing, pharmaceutical, and bio-refinery sectors.
+Prior to ADC, Todd was CFO and VP, Strategy and Finance at Materia, Inc., a technology company in Pasadena, CA serving the energy, chemical processing, pharmaceutical, and bio-refinery sectors.
 He led the finance & accounting and corporate development functions, and also oversaw business development, legal, human resources, and operations.
 During Todd’s tenure at Materia, the company grew revenue six-fold.

 Prior to Materia, Todd was a senior investment banker at leading global firms in London, Hong Kong, and Los Angeles.
-He was most recently the Global Co-Head of the Renewable & Environmental Finance Group at Standard Chartered Bank, coordinating the bank’s clean technology efforts in Asia, the Middle East, and Africa.
-Before that, he specialized in leveraged & acquisition finance and financial sponsor coverage for Morgan Stanley, and in various roles for CSFB and prior to its acquisition, Donaldson, Lufkin & Jenrette (DLJ).
+He was most recently the Global Co-Head of the Renewable Energy & Environmental Finance Group at Standard Chartered Bank, where he led the bank’s clean technology efforts in Asia, the Middle East, and Africa.
+Before that, he specialized in leveraged & acquisition finance and financial sponsor coverage for Morgan Stanley, and in various roles for CS First Boston and prior to its acquisition, Donaldson, Lufkin & Jenrette (DLJ).

 Todd holds an A.B. from Harvard University.
 He, his wife Sheila, and son Tyler, and live in Altadena, California.